 Badminton | Baseball | Basketball | Cricket | Equestrian | Football | Golf | Gymnastics | Ice Hockey | Lacrosse | Rowing | Rugby | Soccer | Softball | Squash | Swimming | Tennis | Track and Field | Volleyball | Wrestling |

-When people think of Canada their thoughts turn, in a sense, to Alberta.
-The province is home to Banff and Jasper, two resort towns nestled within the vast sweep of the Canadian Rockies.
-They were two of the first international resort destinations in Canada, a reputation that they retain to this day.
-Also here is a wealth of UNESCO heritage sites, including Dinosaur Provincial Park, home to some of the most important fossil discoveries ever made as well as the highest concentration of dinosaur remains in the world.
-Alberta is also home to some of the richest fossil fuel deposits in the world, representing an important aspect of both the provincial and the national economy.
+When people think of Canada, their thoughts often turn to Alberta.
+This province is home to Banff and Jasper, two iconic resort towns located in the heart of the Canadian Rockies.
+Known internationally as premier travel destinations, they exemplify Alberta’s natural beauty.
+Alberta also features numerous UNESCO World Heritage Sites, including Dinosaur Provincial Park, which boasts the highest concentration of dinosaur fossils in the world.
+In addition, the province holds some of the richest fossil fuel deposits in the country, playing a key role in both the provincial and national economy.

-Private schools in Alberta have been officially recognized since 1946 and have received provincial financial support since 1967.
-Private schooling in Alberta has enjoyed the highest level of consistent public support of any of the provinces.
-Alberta's accredited private and independent schools receive 60 per cent of the basic instruction per-pupil grant given to public and separate schools.
-Extra funding is also available to them for special needs students, materials and transportation costs.
-That support is reflected in the range and the quality of the private and independent schools operating in the province today, and a robust, integrated education system throughout the province
+Private schools in Alberta have been officially recognized since 1946 and have received public financial support since 1967.
+Among Canadian provinces, Alberta offers the highest and most consistent level of public support for independent education.
+Today, Alberta's accredited private and independent schools receive 60% of the basic instructional per-pupil grant provided to public and separate schools.
+Additional funding is available for special needs students, as well as for educational materials and transportation costs.
+This public investment contributes to the diversity and quality of private schools across the province and supports a well-integrated educational system.

-High school graduation requirements are set by the Alberta Ministry of Education, not the federal government.
-To earn a high school graduation diploma in Alberta students are required to complete a minimum of 100 credits in grades 10 through 12, where each credit represents 25 of in-class instruction or workplace learning.
-Required credits include those given for completion of the core curriculum: English, social studies, math, science, physical education, and career and life management.
-Remaining credits are discretionary.
+High school graduation requirements in Alberta are determined by the provincial Ministry of Education.
+To graduate, students must complete a minimum of 100 credits between grades 10 and 12.
+Each credit represents approximately 25 hours of classroom instruction or approved workplace learning.
+Required courses include core subjects such as English, social studies, math, science, physical education, and career and life management.
+The remaining credits can be earned through elective courses that reflect students’ individual interests and goals.

 Web-guides